Pathfinder - The Unchained Monk Handbook

 Oh, thank whatever pantheon of gods your setting uses.
 Someone finally fixed the Monk.
 Since 3.0, the Monk has been the laughingstock of classes.
 No amount of splat books, errata, archetypes, or alternate class features could make the Monk work.
-Monks have always faces two problems.
+Monks have always faced two problems:

-The Unchained Monk dramatically improves the Monk's customizability, versatility, and utilility.
-A whole host of new options allow Monks to function as a Defender in addition to their existing abilities as a Striker, bringing them at least up to the level of a Fighter.
+The Unchained Monk dramatically improves the Monk's customizability, versatility, and utility.
+A whole host of new options allow Monks to function as a Defender in addition to their existing abilities as a Striker, bringing them at least up to the capabilities of a Fighter.

 - Ki Powers: Ki Powers add a talent-style customization option to Monks, allowing for much more diversity among Monk builds.
 The list of options includes powers which monks were previously locked into like Slow Fall and Quivering Palm, as well as a handful of exciting new options.
 Qinggong Monks players may find the mechanic familiar.